Royal Park - Hendon - Albert Park

 The labour market in Royal Park - Hendon - Albert Park demonstrates typical performance when compared to similar areas across Australia

-Royal Park - Hendon - Albert Park has an unemployment rate of 4.2% as of September 2025.
-This is 0.3% higher than Greater Adelaide's rate of 3.9%.
+Royal Park - Hendon - Albert Park has a skilled workforce with notable representation in essential services sectors.
+The unemployment rate was 4.2% as of September 2025, with an estimated employment growth of 4.4% over the past year.
+There are 3,758 residents currently employed, and the unemployment rate is 0.3% higher than Greater Adelaide's rate of 3.9%.

 Frequently Asked Questions - Employment